-After any coolant has been added, run the engine for a few minutes to mix the coolant.
-Check the coolant concentration.
-Make sure the engine is off and cool before removing the coolant pressure relief cap (see proceeding steps on cap removal).
-Check the concentration per the Checking Engine Coolant section.
-If the concentration is not 50/50 (protection to -34°F/-36°C), drain some coolant and adjust the concentration.
+After any coolant has been added, check the coolant concentration see Checking Engine Coolant section).
+If the concentration is not 50/50 (protection to -34° F/ -36° C), drain some coolant and adjust the concentration.
 It may take several drains and additions to obtain a 50/50 coolant concentration.